 CFS and weight: I went down to 7 Stone (44kg) and fought hard to raise my weight.

 The situation was life-threatening because I had severe Chronic Fatigue Syndrome symptoms without the care to ensure my safety.

 If you feel disheartened by this CFS article, please remember that your circumstances may be better than my own.

 The advice for Chronic Fatigue Syndrome / ME is to rest.
 If you are managing to rest whilst keeping your body and mind as active as possible then the healing process is taking place.
 Many people recover naturally in the course of time.

 Many people with CFS/ME never go on to develop severe Chronic Fatigue Syndrome symptoms.

 Who is most likely to develop severe CFS?

 Those people who do not have an early CFS/ME diagnosis and do not rest in the early stages are more likely to go on to get severely ill.

-But if those factors are apply to you, and even if you also are in a situation where your circumstances do not allow you to rest, please remember that this is a page on a website of someone who recovered from Chronic Fatigue Syndrome to live life at a far easier level.
+But if those factors apply to you, and even if you also are in a situation where your circumstances do not allow you to rest, please remember that this is a page on a website of someone who recovered from severe Chronic Fatigue Syndrome to live life at a far easier level.